-- 9.1.
-The letter "I" will be used to alert parents when students, for a variety of reasons, are not demonstrating minimally acceptable performance in relation to the learning standards or expected learning outcomes.
+- 9.1 The letter "I" will be used to alert parents when students, for a variety of reasons, are not demonstrating minimally acceptable performance in relation to the learning standards or expected learning outcomes.
 The "I" may be used at any time during the school year on informal or formal reports.
-The underlying principle is that parents and students should be alerted to a problem as soon as teachers detect it. - 9.2.
-When an "I" reporting symbol has been assigned: - i. students and parents must be informed, and must be provided with an opportunity to consult with teachers about the problems students are having and possible solutions; and - ii. teachers must be prepared to identify what the problems are and specify plans of action to support students in achieving the learning outcomes.
-An "I" may be communicated in a variety of ways, including: through a written plan, verbally by telephone, or in a direct meeting involving teacher, parents and students. - 9.3.
-The "I" letter grade must be converted to another letter grade or percentage: - i. before students' records are transferred to another school, unless there is agreement between the principals of the two schools to defer conversion of the "I" reporting symbol; - ii. when letter grades are recorded on the permanent student record card; and, - iii. before submission of Grades 10, 11 or 12 marks to the Ministry for inclusion on students' transcripts of grades.
+The underlying principle is that parents and students should be alerted to a problem as soon as teachers detect it. - 9.2 When an "I" reporting symbol has been assigned: - i. students and parents must be informed, and must be provided with an opportunity to consult with teachers about the problems students are having and possible solutions; and - ii. teachers must be prepared to identify what the problems are and specify plans of action to help students achieve the learning outcomes.
+An "I" may be communicated in a variety of ways, including: through a written plan, verbally by telephone, or in a direct meeting involving teacher, parents and students. - 9.3 The "I" letter grade must be converted to another letter grade or percentage: - before students' records are transferred to another school, unless there is agreement between the principals of the two schools to defer conversion of the "I" reporting symbol; - ii. when letter grades are recorded on the permanent student record card; and, - iii. before submission of Grades 10, 11 or 12 marks to the Ministry for inclusion on students' transcripts of grades.

-10. Use of the Letter Grade "F"
+10 Use of the Letter Grade "F"

-10.1.
 An "F" letter grade can only be assigned if an "I" reporting symbol was previously assigned.

-11. Permanent Student Record
+11 Permanent Student Record

-- 11.1.
-Each record established and maintained for a student must contain: - i. the most recent Ministry of Education form entitled "Permanent Student Record", and all documents required to be listed as inclusions on the form entitled "Permanent Student Record" completed in accordance with the Ministry's "Permanent Student Record Completion Instructions," which are in effect at the time of the completion;
+- 11.1 Each record established and maintained for a student must contain: - i. the most recent Ministry of Education form entitled "Permanent Student Record", and all documents required to be listed as inclusions on the form entitled "Permanent Student Record" completed in accordance with the Ministry's "Permanent Student Record Completion Instructions," which are in effect at the time of the completion; - ii. the student progress reports for the two most recent years, or a copy of the Transcript of Grades issued by the Ministry of Education; - iii. a written record of the student's progress using:

-- ii. the student progress reports for the two most recent years, or a copy of the Transcript of Grades issued by the Ministry of Education; - iii. a written record of the student's progress using: - a) Grades K 3: performance (proficiency) scale indicators - b) Grades 4 7: performance (proficiency) scale indicators OR letter grades - c) Grades 8 9: letter grades - d) Grades 10 12: letter grades and percentages; and - iv. the student's current IEP if any. - 11.2.
-A board must retain the documents referred to in 11.1 i, ii and iii for 55 years from the date on which the student withdraws or graduates from school. - 11.3.
-On receipt of a request from the board to which a student transfers and is enrolled, a board must transfer the documents listed in section 11.1 to that board.
-Where a former student of a board is enrolled in an independent school or an educational institution outside the Province, and a board receives a request from that independent school or educational institution, the board must transfer a "copy" of the documents listed in section 11.1.
+Grades K-3: performance (profiency) scale indicators Grades 4-7: performance (profiency) scale indicators OR letter grades

+Grades 8-9: letter grades

+Grades 10-12: letter grades and percentages; and

+- iv. the student's current IEP if any. - 11.1.1 A board must retain the documents referred to in 11.1 i, ii and iii for 55 years from the date on which the student withdraws or graduates from school. - 11.1.2 On receipt of a request from the board to which a student transfers and is enrolled, a board must transfer the documents listed in section 11.1 to that board.
+Where a former student of a board is enrolled in an independent school or an educational institution outside the Province, and a board receives a request from that independent school or educational institution, the board must transfer a "copy" of the documents listed in section 10.1.